notthehoople/AdventOfCode/advent2024/README.md

 ### Day 16 -
 ### Day 17 - Chronospatial Computer

+This one was nasty.
+My code won't work for other inputs - I manually worked out where the repetition happened using a spreadsheet (it was at the first 7 digits of the program) so I used that as the basis of my calculation.
+It gets the right answer in a few seconds, but isn't a good bit of code.

 + [Day 17](cmd/day17/day17.go)

 ```
 ./day17 -part a -file input
+./day17 -part b -file input
 ```

 ### Day 18 -